ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 A Part Resource ID is encoded as a JSON string with the same format as that of the Resource ID (Section 10.2 of [](#RFC7285)).

-Note that even though the client-id assigned to a path vector request and the Part Resource ID MAY contain up to 64 characters by their own definition.
+WARNING: Even though the client-id assigned to a path vector request and the Part Resource ID MAY contain up to 64 characters by their own definition.
 Their concatenation (see [](#design-rpm)) MUST also conform to the same length constraint.
 The same requirement applies to the resource ID of the path vector